pearmini/genji/docs/features/code-blocks.md

 ```
 ````

-Instead of call a defined function, you can wrap complex code block into IIFE (immediately-invoked function expression) to satisfy the "one expression" constrain:
+Instead of calling a defined function, you can wrap complex code block into IIFE (immediately-invoked function expression) to satisfy the "one expression" constrain:

 ````md
 ```js